abkafi001/E-Commerce-Site/README.md

 2. Run the following command to up the docker

-        docker compose up
+        docker-compose up

-3.Go the /path/to/the/project/directory/Ecommerce/bank directory and run npm install , npm start.
+3. Go the /path/to/the/project/directory/Ecommerce/bank directory and run npm install , npm start.

         npm install
         npm start

-4.Go the /path/to/the/project/directory/Ecommerce/supplier directory and run npm install , npm start.
+4. Go the /path/to/the/project/directory/Ecommerce/supplier directory and run npm install , npm start.

         npm install
         npm start

-5.Go the /path/to/the/project/directory/Ecommerce/e-commerce directory and run npm install , npm start.
+5. Go the /path/to/the/project/directory/Ecommerce/e-commerce directory and run npm install , npm start.

         npm install
         npm start

-6.Go the /path/to/the/project/directory/Ecommerce/client directory and run npm install , npm start.
+6. Go the /path/to/the/project/directory/Ecommerce/client directory and run npm install , npm start.

         npm install
         npm start

 Now the application(client side) should be running on localhost at an existing port (if available) or at port 3000 (otherwise) which is at localhost:3000/